BennyThink/onekey-compile-ffmpeg/README.md

 ## Distribution ##
 Due to my limitations I've only tested it on Ubuntu 16.04 and CentOS 7.
-Plus, CentOS needs another confirm to install dependencies even though I've set `yum install -y`.
+Plus, CentOS probably needs another confirm to install dependencies even though I've set `yum install -y`.
 In theory it shall work on all Debian/RHEL based Distribution.

 ## Offical Compilation Guide ##